E.T. the Extra-Terrestrial (video game): Development

 Howard Scott Warshaw (shown in 2015) developed the game within less than six weeks.

 On July 27, 1982, after negotiations were completed, Kassar called Howard Scott Warshaw to commission him as developer of the video game adaptation.
 Kassar informed him that Spielberg asked for Warshaw specifically and that development had to be completed by September 1 to meet a production schedule for the Christmas holiday season.
 Although Warshaw had spent over a year working on consecutive development schedules for games (seven months working on Yars' Revenge and six months on Raiders of the Lost Ark), he accepted the offer based on the challenge of completing a game in a short time frame and at Spielberg's request.
 Warshaw considered it an opportunity to develop an innovative Atari 2600 game based on a film he enjoyed, "provided we reach the right arrangement".
 Kassar reportedly offered Warshaw and an all-expenses-paid vacation to Hawaii in compensation.
 Warshaw was flown via private jet to Warner Bros.
-Studios to meet with Spielberg.
+Studios Burbank to meet with Spielberg.

 Warshaw used those days to design the structure and segmented the concept into four ideas: world, objective, the path to achieve the objective, and obstacles.
 He envisioned a six-sided world that players could "float" around as the setting, and adapted part of the film's plot, E.T. phoning home, as the goal.
 The player would need to gather parts for a phone to call his ship and arrive at a special landing site to achieve this goal.
 Warshaw considered obstacles as an element that would determine the success of a game, and experienced difficulties when taking into account the time constraints and technical limitations of the console.
 Inspired by the film, adults were implemented as antagonists that would chase the alien.
 Pits were devised as an element to hide the pieces of the phone as well as expand the game world.